- Details

 The process of unbolting and bolting in the new Misch bracket was fairly easy and quick.
 The only thing that I had to do was place large washers under the front of the bracket and the floor.
 The side closest to the console would not bolt flush to the floorboard because the floorboard starts to curve upward to the console so I added the thick large washer to get the bracket to mount flush and not just dig into the console side.

 In the process of removing the stock brackets and comparing them to the Misch brackets, I realized that the stock seat brackets have just enough room in them to add exactly one inch of legroom.
 To get this extra inch of legroom I drilled two 5/16" holes exactly one inch back from the two rear holes on each of the stock brackets.
 There is a larger hole already behind the front mounting hole on each of the brackets so no drilling is necessary for the front bolt.
-Although, I used a washer on the two front holes when I mounted the seat onto the brackets.
-If you drill the holes back farther than an inch there is a slot on the console side bracket that a bar mounted on the seat will not fit within. bbbbbbbbb
+However, I used a washer on the two front holes when I mounted the seat onto the brackets.
+If you drill the holes back farther than an inch there is a slot on the console side bracket that a bar mounted on the seat will not fit within.

 Stock JK driver seat brackets with hour holes drilled into them allowing the seat to mount one inch further back.